Øster Voldgade 3, 1350 København K

 My primary research interests are interdisciplinarity, scientific collaboration, scientific change, and responsible conduct of science.

 I have been PI (together with co-PIs Samuel Schindler and Peter Sandøe) of the Danish Research Network for Philosophy of Science (funded by the Danish Research Council for the Humanities from 2011 to 2015).
 You can join the network’s groups on Facebook.

 I have previously been PI of the research project "Philosophy of Contemporary Science in Practice" which is funded by the Danish Research Council for the Humanities as part of the program for Female Reseach Leaders, and I have been co-team leader (together with Team leader Marcel Weber) of Team B: The life sciences in the ESF research network "The Philosophy of Science in a European Persepctive".

 Upcoming conference and workshop presentations

-- Invited talks at the conferences "Learning from empirical approaches to HPS", Hannover July 25-27; "Making Scientific Discoveries: Interdisciplinary Reflections", Münster December 5, and roundtable contribution on Interdisciplinarity in Academic Learning at the Symposium "Interdisciplinarity Revisited" at the Humboldt Forum Berlin, October 3-4
+- Invited talks at the conferences "Learning from empirical approaches to HPS", Hannover July 25-27; "Making Scientific Discoveries: Interdisciplinary Reflections", Münster December 5, at the Holdberg Week in Bergen in June, and roundtable contribution on Interdisciplinarity in Academic Learning at the Symposium "Interdisciplinarity Revisited" at the Humboldt Forum Berlin, October 3-4

 - The role of interdisciplinarity in 21st century universities, Brazil, August 2018